foodfight/foodfight.github.com/source/_posts/2012-10-11-metrics-driven-engineering.markdown

 * Would you be interested in joining a Google+ hangout with some fellow Chefs?
 We're thinking about setting up some regulary Chef hangouts, let us know ifthis is something you'd be interested by emailing me at [nharvey@opscode.com](mailto:nharvey@opscode.com).

-###  Special Offers

-* Opscode is offering lots of Introductory Workshops around the US through the end of the year.
-If you are new to Chef or know someone who is, be sure to checkout the [Opscode Events page](http://www.eventbrite.com/org/429733222) on Eventbrite.
-And remember, you can use discount code "FOODFIGHT" to save 10% off your registration.
-Upcoming cities include Boston, Raleigh, and San Francisco.

 Cookbook News<a name="cookbooks"></a>
 -------------